-Bill Cosby Is Not Hiding Millions In Bitcoin Despite Tabloid Claim That He Is [Debunked]
+Bill Cosby Is Not Hiding Millions In Bitcoin, Despite Tabloid Claim That He Is [Debunked]

 “It’s not clear from whom Cosby is getting financial advice because this so-called expert is giving him some questionable information.”

 Bitcoin transactions can be shielded from government seizure, but only if they are stored in a particular way.
-There is also a problem with the idea of moving $5 million into Bitcoin, as there will be evidence of a transaction of that size on the sending end in which he would not be exempt from financial liabilities for.
+There is also a problem with the idea of moving $5 million into Bitcoin, as there will be evidence of a transaction of that size on the sending end for which he would not be exempt from financial liabilities.
 There is also the matter of Cosby’s high profile.
 His every move is being scrutinized by his family, legal team, prosecutors, the government, and possibly the women that are suing him, which would make him pulling off a transaction like that without being caught almost impossible.

 “For one thing, it would be virtually impossible for someone as high profile as Cosby to both quickly acquire $5 million worth of bitcoin and do so in a way that cannot be traced by blockchain analytics firms.”